ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 As I said, S1 and S2 are constants.
 So if denoted x = S1 - R1 and y = S2 - R2, we get an [ellipse equation](https://en.wikipedia.org/wiki/Ellipse#Equation), that's why the contract is called Ellipse Market Maker :open_mouth: !

-Let's check if that holds at least for a couple of cases:
+Let's check that the formula holds at least for a couple of cases:

 ##### Issuance
 After the issuance we know that: